-- ii.
+- (f) Conflict of Interest.
+AAC members must abide by the following: - Withdraw from participating or voting on any recommendation involving a competition, commission, project or program for which any monetary gain or for which any business or familial relationship would make it difficult to render an objective and impartial decision or create the perception that an objective and impartial decision would be difficult; - ii.
 Be ineligible for any Authority-related competition, commission, project, or program during their tenure; and - iii.
-Disclose any real or perceived conflicts of interest - (3) Artist Selection and Review Panels.
-The AAC shall appoint Artist Selection and Review Panel members to review and recommend Artists for specific projects and program opportunities within the Airport Art Program.
-Each Panel shall be comprised of the following: - (a) Three to five voting members who are Art and Design Professionals. - (b) A representative from the project design or construction team of the Authority shall participate as a non-voting advisor; - (c) A member of the AAC shall participate as a non-voting advisor; - (d) Duration.
-Artist Selection and Review Panels shall be formed for only the duration of the particular Artist selection process.
-Upon final recommendation of an Artist to the AAC, the specific Artist Selection and Review Panels shall be disbanded. - (e) The AAC, at its sole discretion, reserves the right to serve as the Artist Selection and Review Panel. - (4) Duties of the Board.
-The Board shall, subject to its sole discretion: - (a) Approve funds annually for the Airport Art Program; - (b) Through its Chair, appoint one member of the Board annually to serve as a voting member of the AAC; - (c) Approve appointments to the AAC, other than the Board member who is selected by the Chair; and - (d) Approve contracts with Artists as recommended by the President/CEO. - (5) Duties of the President/CEO.
-The President/CEO shall be responsible for the administration and implementation of the Airport Art Program and decide, in his sole discretion, whether or not to forward the AAC recommendations to the Board for approval as defined herein. - (a) The President/CEO shall determine a process to carry out the following: - i.
-Selection of Artists and Artwork;
+Disclose any real or perceived conflicts of interest. - (3) Artist Selection and Review Panels.
+The AAC shall appoint Artist Selection and Review Panel members to review and recommend Artists for designated projects and program opportunities within the Airport Arts Program. - (a) Composition.
+Each Panel shall be comprised of the following: - i.
+Three to five voting members who are Arts Professionals or Design Professionals; - ii.
+A representative from the project design or construction team of the Authority who shall participate as a non-voting advisor; and - iii.
+A member of the AAC who shall participate as a non-voting advisor. - (b) Duration.
+Artist Selection and Review Panels shall be formed for only the duration of the designated selection process.
+Upon final recommendation of an Artist to the AAC, the specific Artist Selection and Review Panels shall be disbanded. - (c) The AAC, at staff's request and at the Committee's discretion, reserves the right to serve as the Artist Selection and Review Panel. - (4) Duties of the Board.
+The Board shall, in its sole discretion: - (a) Approve the Airport Art Site and Opportunities Plan; - (b) Approve the allocated 2% of the amount of eligible construction costs from Eligible Projects for the Public Art Program; - (c) Through its Chair, appoint one Board Representative annually to serve as a voting member of the AAC who may be a past or present member of the Board. - (d) Approve appointments to the AAC, other than the Board Representative who is selected by the Chair; and. - (e) Approve Airport Arts Program public works contracts per Policy 5.02.